dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

 Main script
 ===========

-The script shown here serves to illustrate the use of the interface, based on the calculation of |TiO2|.
+The script shown here serves to illustrate the use of the Python interface, based on the calculation of |TiO2|.

 In order to be able to use the interface, the package `dftbplus` must be imported as the first step.
-The path `LIB_PATH` to the shared library is defined, as well as conversion factors to convert the atom coordinates from Ångström into atomic units (Bohr), required by the interface.
+The path `LIB_PATH` to the DFTB+ shared library is defined (note that the name prefix of the libray file name should also be part of the path), as well as conversion factors to convert the atom coordinates we will list in from Ångström into the atomic units (Bohr) required by the interface.

 .. code-block:: python